eyal0/Chicken-story/README.md

 Eventually Microsoft pixelated **and** rotated the images being served.
 They got so distorted that pHash was at a loss.
 They were also cracking down in other ways.
 For example, my entire country was banned from all of Club Bing.
 In 2012, Club Bing shut down.

-I never got an Xbox and my inflatable Kayak never arrived but I had some fun and I keep warm.
+I never got an Xbox and my inflatable Kayak never arrived.
+I mostly just sent prizes as a surprise to friends and family.
+The only thing that I got for myself was a cheap telescope and a jacket that I like.